New Apostolic Church: Finances

 Pastoral and organisational duties in the congregations are carried out in an honorary capacity.
 All acts and blessings performed by the Church, e.g. baptisms, wedding ceremonies or funeral services are carried out free of charge.
-Generally Bishops and Apostles are the only ministers employed full-time by the church with their salary coming from offerings and authorised by accountants.
+Generally bishops and apostles are the only ministers employed full-time by the church with their salary coming from offerings and authorised by accountants.

-Church Institutions
+Church institutions

 In keeping with the needs of the congregations, there are a great many other services provided.
-It is important for church activities to cater to the needs of children (Sunday Pre-school, Sunday School and religious instruction), youth (youth evenings, youth services, youth events) and senior citizens (senior events).
-Thus, fellowship is cultivated and the bonds between members of the Church strengthened.
+It is important for church activities to cater to the needs of children (Sunday preschool, Sunday school and religious instruction), youth (youth evenings, youth services, youth events) and senior citizens (senior events).

 Publisher

 Friedrich Bischoff, son of Chief Apostle Johann Gottfried Bischoff, founded the Friedrich Bischoff Verlag Gmbh in the 1930s.
-The company is located in Frankfurt am Main, Germany and attached to NAC Southern Germany.
+The company is located in Frankfurt am Main, Germany, and attached to NAC Southern Germany.
 Considered a Christian publisher, it publishes three church-internal magazines for the NAC:

 Our Family has an international circulation of 350,000 copies.
 It is released twice a month in German, French, English, Spanish, Portuguese and Indonesian and once a month in another 21 languages.
 The content includes accounts of the Chief Apostle's divine services or travelogues, religious or historical background knowledge, stories about different congregations and advertisements.
 Our Family has had a German web presence since 2008.

 We Children has an international total circulation of 18,000 and is released twice a month in German, English, French, Russian, Portuguese and Dutch.
-It covers topics about "Christians and the Bible".
+It covers topics about Christians and the Bible.
 The magazine contains children's magazine material such as reading texts, pictures to colour, handicrafts instructions, brainteasers and public activities.

 Spirit is a magazine particularly for young New Apostolic Christians.
 Current issues are discussed and examined for religious and critical purposes.
 The magazine also publishes many accounts of other denominations.
 It has a German web presence.

 Children

 There are many opportunities for children within the Church.
 They usually pass through several stages of education.
-In Sunday Pre-School (5 and younger) and Sunday School (6–10 years old) children are introduced to the general Christian faith and Bible stories.
-After this, children continue to Religious Education, which covers Christian and denominational history.
+In Sunday preschool (5 and younger) and Sunday school (6–10 years old) children are introduced to the general Christian faith and Bible stories.
+After this, children continue to religious education, which covers Christian and denominational history.
 Finally, children attend the Confirmation School, which explains New Apostolic belief in detail.
 A 14- or 15-year-old can be confirmed with the blessing of the Church.
 During these years, children are provided with many educational materials including a bible.
-There are many children's activities besides Church education, one of the better examples being the famous Cape Town Children's Choir.
+There are many children's activities besides Church education, such as the famous Cape Town Children's Choir.

-Children celebrate the Holy Communion just as adults do.
-However, in some congregations appointed "priests for children" give them the sacred wafer in a separate room after a little explanation of the process.
+Children celebrate Holy Communion just as adults do.
+However, in some congregations appointed "priests for children" give them the sacred wafer in a separate room after a short explanation of the process.